semiprime/pygenda/README.md

 ----------------------------
 A sample `pygenda.desktop` file is provided in pygenda/app/.
 This should help adding launch icons to the desktop menu/panels etc.
-For example, to add Pygenda to the desktop menu, copy (or create a link to) the pygenda.desktop file in the `/usr/share/applications/` or `~/.local/share/applications/` directory; to add a launcher to the LXQt panel, edit the `~/.config/lxqt/panel.conf` file and add a line in the [quicklaunch] section (& restart LXQt).
+For information about how to add a launcher to your desktop menu or add a panel launcher in LXQt, see the [Gemini quickstart guide](docs/quickstart-geminipda.md).

 Usage
 -----